-Operating profit within Aerospace increased approximately \$10.5 million to \$28.3 million, or 16.0% of sales, in 2015, as compared to \$17.8 million, or 14.7% of sales, in 2014.
+Operating profit within Aerospace increased approximately \$10.5 million to \$28.3 million, or 16% of sales, in 2015, as compared to \$17.8 million, or 14.7% of sales, in 2014.
 Operating profit increased due to higher sales levels, while operating profit margin increased due to increases in gross margin due to profit derived from Allfast and improved manufacturing efficiencies in 2015, which were partially offset by increased selling, general and administrative costs primarily related to the ongoing cost of acquisitions.

 Energy.
-Net sales in 2015 decreased approximately \$13.3 million, or 6.4%, to \$193.4 million, as compared to \$206.7 million in 2014.
+Net sales for 2015 decreased approximately \$13.3 million, or 6.4%, to \$193.4 million, as compared to \$206.7 million in 2014.
 Through the first three quarters of 2015, this segment, after consideration of foreign currency exchange, increased sales levels compared to 2014 by approximately \$1.2 million, as market share gains and higher E&C sales more than offset weaker upstream sales at well sites due to the lower oil prices and lower sales as a result of closure of locations in China and Brazil.
 However, in the fourth quarter of 2015, sales declined approximately 20% from the level in the first three quarters of 2015, due primarily to lower demand from large refinery and petrochemical customers, partially due to the lower oil prices and partially due to deferring planned fourth quarter capital spending projects.
 Despite this significant change in late 2015, overall 2015 sales still increased by approximately \$1.9 million from 2014 levels in our international branches due to continued geographic market expansion and new product introductions.
-However, the international branch sales increase was more than offset by an approximate \$5.9 million sales decline in North America due to the lower petrochemical and refinery customer demand levels and approximately \$4.8 million of net unfavorable currency exchange, as our reported results in U.S. dollars were negatively impacted as a result of the stronger U.S. dollar relative to foreign currencies.
+However, the international branch sales increase was more than offset by an approximate \$5.9 million sales decline in North America due to the lower petrochemical and refinery customer demand levels and approximately \$4.8 million of lower sales in China and Brazil due to our restructuring activities in those regions.
+In addition, this segment was impacted by approximately \$4.5 million of net unfavorable currency exchange, as our reported results in U.S. dollars were negatively impacted as a result of the stronger U.S. dollar relative to foreign currencies.